 What Is TMJ?

 Temporomandibular joints (TMJ) are the joints that connect your jawbone to your skull.
 Thanks to them, we can talk, eat, and move our jaws as we wish.
-A disk located in the joint between the skull and the lower jaw is what allows us to have a smooth movement.
+A disk located in the joint between the skull and the lower jaw is what allows us to have smooth movement.
 As with most things in our body, you have two identical joints on each side of your head, they are right next to your ear canal.

 What Is TMD?

-TMD stands for Temporomandibular joint disorders.
+TMD stands for Temporomandibular joint disorder.
 Although the term is sometimes used interchangeably with TMJ it’s important to remember that they are not the same as TMD refers to a disorder of the TMJ.
-As stated by the National Institute of Dental and Craniofacial Research, TMD involves various conditions that affect the TMJ and surrounding area’s functionality.
+As stated by the National Institute of Dental and Craniofacial Research, TMD involves various conditions that affect the TMJ and the surrounding area’s functionality.
 The effects of TMD if not taken care of can range from pain in the neck and face muscles to migraines and hearing loss.

 TMD has three classes that they fall into.
 The first class involves any problem associated with the joints and the disc themselves.
 The second class is for disorders that affect the muscles used for chewing and talking.
-The final class refers to any headache related to the TMD.
+The final class refers to any headache related to TMD.
 Anyone suffering from TMD can have a mix of disorders that fall into one or many classes.

 Although there’s usually no way to pinpoint an exact cause for TMJ disorder a few of the possible causes are damage to the joint itself or the surrounding muscles (by either wear or trauma), grinding your teeth, arthritis, genes, and even stress.
 In the same manner, TMD affects more women than men without there being any apparent reason.